-For each executive officer, during the year ended December 31, 2018, the annual cash incentives ranged from 40% to 50% of base salary.
+For each executive officer, during the year ended December 31, 2019, the annual cash incentives ranged from 40% to 50% of base salary.
+In addition NEOs were awarded merit bonuses ranging from 15% to 22.5% of base salary.

 Cash incentives are determined as soon as practicable after the end of the fiscal year and, for the Named Executive Officers (as defined hereinafter), are included in the Summary Compensation Table in the year in respect of which they are earned.